-Congressional Democrats’ key demand for averting a government shutdown next week — extending enhanced Obamacare premium subsidies — is dividing Republicans who outright oppose the policy and those who want to limit health care price increases.
+Congressional Democrats’ key demand for averting a government shutdown this week — extending enhanced Obamacare premium subsidies — is dividing Republicans who outright oppose the policy and those who want to limit health care price increases.

 “This is not the time or the place to do this,” Senate Majority Leader John Thune, South Dakota Republican, said on CNN.

-Although the enhanced subsidies are not set to expire until the end of the year, insurers must notify existing plan holders of premium increases beginning Oct.
-1.
+Although the enhanced subsidies are not set to expire until the end of the year, insurers must notify existing plan holders of premium increases beginning Wednesday.

-Democrats included the subsidies, known as premium tax credits, in Obamacare to help people purchase insurance on the public exchanges when they cannot obtain it through other means, such as an employer-sponsored plan or the government’s low-income Medicaid program.
+Democrats included the subsidies, known as premium tax credits, in Obamacare to help people purchase insurance on the public exchanges when they cannot obtain coverage through other means, such as an employer-sponsored plan or the government’s low-income Medicaid program.

 President Biden’s signature domestic policy laws, the American Rescue Plan Act and the Inflation Reduction Act, eliminated the upper income limit and expanded the subsidies to cover a higher share of premiums.
 Those enhancements expire at the end of the year.

-The policy caps premium contributions as a percentage of household income — maxing out at 8.5% under the enhancements — and the subsidies cover the difference.
+The policy caps premium contributions as a percentage of household income, maxing out at 8.5% under the enhancements, and the subsidies cover the difference.

-That figure includes the cost of permanently renewing the subsidies and repealing recently enacted GOP changes to Medicaid that cut federal funding for illegal immigrants and able-bodied adults who decline to work, among other provisions.
+That figure includes the cost of permanently renewing the subsidies and repealing recently enacted Republican changes to Medicaid that cut federal funding for illegal immigrants and able-bodied adults who decline to work, among other provisions.

 If Republicans decline to extend the more generous subsidies, Democrats will most certainly use it as a campaign issue in the 2026 election cycle.